Our Verdict

 The Magic Bullet Mini handled soft produce well and scored above average in this section of the test.

 The cucumber juice turned out dark, but very smooth and uniform.
-There was some foam, even after straining but it wasn't problematic.
-We did have to chop the cucumbers smaller in order to fit in the chute.
-With the celery, it had a great yield at 175 milliliters.
-There was no pulp to speak of and could insert full stalks without any issues.
+There was some foam, even after straining, but it wasn't problematic.
+We had to chop the cucumbers smaller in order to fit them in the chute.
+The celery had a great yield of 175 milliliters.
+There was no pulp to speak of, and we could insert full stalks without any issues.

 Hard Produce